 The cabinets were clearly the biggest eye sore in the room.
 They were vinyl coated, particle board cabinets with flat fronts.
 Some of the vinyl veneer was pealing away revealing the particle board.

 We needed new lighting, some new jewelry (hardware) and to make the biggest impact we needed to tweak the cabinets and replace the dated mirror.
-Clearly I’m stoked about taking photos of myself at 7:00 am and likely the workout that day at the gym too!
+Clearly I’m stoked about taking photos of myself at 7:00 am and likely the Crossfit workout!

 To avoid ripping all of the cabinetry out and everything with that I decided that the most cost effective and attractive way to go would be to have the Quality Cabinet Co. fabricate new drawer fronts and new cabinet doors and install them on the existing cabinet frame.
 After measurements were taken the building commenced and this is what we ended up with,

 The next big element to tackle on the list was the very ugly and huge frame-less mirror that was glued to the wall.
 The regular carpentry crew came over to remove the mirror and remove the recessed lighting and patch those holes.
 The electrician followed closely on their heels to rough in for the sconces.
 I had our regular painters do the ceiling for me because I like to avoid holding things over my head for a sustained amount of time whenever possible and then I painted the trim and walls myself with Benjamin Moore’s Dove Wing.

 Sconces are the Steiner from Pottery Barn which are really substantial fixtures for the price but unfortunately are no longer available.
 All hardware including the pulls, knobs and towel rings are from Lowe’s.